baudneo/cync-lan/docs/DNS.md

 local-zone: "homelab" static
 local-data: "cm.gelighting.com.
 90 IN A 10.0.1.9"
 ```

+>[!TIP]
+> Don't redirect your phone app.
+Let it talk to the cync cloud so you can add new devices, the phone app
+> should use bluetooth for local control anyway.
+The new device must also not be redirected.

+>[!TIP]
+> If you have a decent (6+) amount of Cync WiFi devices, after you get things working correctly
+> Only DNS redirect Cync WiFi devices that are mostly always on, like plugs or mains powered switches and always on bulbs.
+> I have 30+ Cync devices and only have 5 always on devices connected to my cync-lan server.

 # DNSCryptProxy
 As far as I know, you can only override a domain network wide, not selectively by device.